WHAT WE DO

 Prior to joining CalCPA as the CFO Natalie sat on the local Board of Directors, Women’s Leadership Forum committee, Not-for-Profit Conference committee and as chair of both the Peninsula/Silicon Valley and San Francisco Chapter Non-Profit Interest Committees.She also sits the Finance Committee of the San Francisco Wholesale Produce Market.
 Natalie holds a bachelor’s degree in accounting from San Jose State University, is a Certified Public Accountant and graduate of the Stanford University’s Emerging CFO Financial Leadership Program.

 Karin Sinavsky works as an Anesthesiologist, Chronic Pain Physician, and Assistant Clinical Professor at the San Francisco VA Medical Center and University of California, San Francisco.
 She has always enjoyed learning, as evidenced by her degrees in Chemical Engineering, Biomedical Engineering, and Medicine.
 She has also treasured performing arts since childhood.
-To this day, she loves participating in various activities from classical voice to dance, and now circus!
-She was drawn to the Circus Center by the ideals encompassed in its mission.
+To this day, she loves participating in various activities from classical voice training to dance, and now circus!
+She was drawn to Circus Center by the ideals encompassed in its mission.
 The center’s focus on physical fitness, education, and community outreach appealed to her as a physician and educator, while its emphasis on performance attracted her artistic side.
 As a student at Circus Center, she enjoys the quality of teaching and strong sense of community felt here.
-She is excited to serve the community as a board member, and will see you at the Circus Center!
+She is excited to serve the community as a board member, and she will see you at the Circus Center!

-While not moonlighting for Circus, Kristin is an advocate for oceans in her role as campaign director for the non-profit Mighty Earth.
+While not moonlighting for circus, Kristin is an advocate for oceans in her role as campaign director for the non-profit Mighty Earth.
 In this role, she advocates for the creation of Marine Protected Areas, promotes species conservation and protection of Antarctica and leads marketing campaigns to expose unsustainable seafood practices.
 She is an expert in mobilizing public support, devising strategic and engaging campaigns and advocacy.